antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ### Data structures in Raku

-The data structures we focus on are datasets, and concretely in Raku we have the following dataset representations
+The data structures we focus on are datasets, and concretely in Raku we have the following dataset representations:

 1. Array of hashes